ahoannon/EDMC_ConstructionHelper/README.md

 fail in some random way or another.
 The string for the colors can either be a hex RGB value like the default for the text color, or a color name that TK understands.

+#### Data Storage and Data Sharing

+In the prefenreces you can configure a local file in which the

 ## Technical Stuff

 This plugin is based on the `ColonisationConstructionDepot` logfile event that **FDev** introduced with the "Corsair" update on Tuesday April 8th 2025.
 It identifies construction sites by the fact that it sees such an event from there and then tries to come up with a suitable name for the station with the same
 MarketID.

+- ftp quirks
+- xclip

 ## Licence